Warren Ham: Career

-Ham was a featured vocalist and instrumentalist for the Maranatha!
+From 1993 to 1996, he was a featured vocalist and instrumentalist for the Maranatha!
 Promise Band – the worship band for the Promise Keepers men's movement put together by Maranatha!
-Music from Promise Keepers' incarnation in 1993 to 1996.
+Music.
 He appeared on their 1993 album, Face to Face with the song "This Is What I Believe", and on their 1996 album, Break Down the Walls, on the song "Send Me" along with Steven Jackson and Leonard Tucker.
-He was also a part of the live touring version of the Promise Band for the 1995 Promise Keepers conference season where he played harmonica, saxophone, trumpet, flute, and other wind instruments along with backup vocals.
-This was documented in the VHS video and CD "Live Worship With The Maranatha!
-Promise Band" where he most famously played an intro to "Man Of The Spirit, Man Of The Word".
+He was also a part of the live touring version of the Promise Band for the 1995 Promise Keepers conference season where he played harmonica, saxophone, trumpet, flute, and other wind instruments along with backing vocals.
+This was documented in the VHS video and CD "Live Worship with the Maranatha!
+Promise Band" where he most famously played an intro to "Man of the Spirit, Man of the Word".